oscar-system/GAP_pkg/GAP_pkg_browse/README.md

 # GAP_pkg_browse

-This is generated wrapper package for the GAP package Browse 1.8.18.
+This is a generated Julia wrapper package for the GAP package Browse 1.8.19.

 ## Issues